What is search engine evaluation?

 You can prepare for the exam at Appen and Lionbridge by reading the general guidelines and enrolling in our courses.

-Our courses are useful only for those who are applying for the Search Engine Evaluator position, which is also known as Internet Analyst at Appen and Internet Assessor / Personalized Internet Analyst / Rater / Internet Safety Evaluator at Lionbridge.
+Our courses are useful only for those who are applying for the Search Engine Evaluator position, which can be referred to as Internet Analyst at Appen and Internet Assessor / Personalized Internet Analyst / Rater at Lionbridge.

 Our courses are not useful for those who are applying for other positions like Social Media Evaluator, Ads Assessor, Map Quality Analist, Multimedia Judge, etc.

-To prepare for 'part 2' of the qualification exam, you can enroll in the Quality Training course, which is composed of two training sets with 60 examples taken directly from the guidelines.
+To prepare for Part 2, you can enroll in the Quality Training course, which is composed of two training sets with 60 examples taken directly from the guidelines.

 If you are on a budget, a plausible preparation strategy would be to enroll in the SEA Model course only if and after you've failed your first attempt at the exam -- considering that many applicants who fail are given a second chance.